Donald C. Thompson (photographer): Post-war

 Throughout the 1920s and 1930s, Thompson worked as a freelancer, selling topical films and travelogues in many places such as Mongolia, Borneo, China and the Philippines.

 Thompson and his wife, Dorothy, joined writer and adventurer Gertrude Emerson on a world journey in 1920.
 At the time, Emerson was associate editor of Asia an American magazine that featured reporting about Asia and its people.

 Thompson was arrested in Chicago in 1923 for impersonating naval officers and passing worthless checks.
 The case was eventually dropped on the grounds of mistaken identity.

 In 1924, Thompson traveled to Hawaii to film the Kīlauea volcano.
 He successfully filmed the volcano but his film was destroyed in a fire a few days later.
 Thompson had several episodes with fire, no doubt caused by spontaneous combustion of the film material.

-Thompson filmed the opium trade in Thailand in 1927 including a 30-acre opium factory in Bangkok.
-The Government of Siam approved the films after they were censored but ordered him to never show the films.
+Thompson filmed the opium trade in Siam in 1927 including a 30-acre opium factory in Bangkok.
+Siam approved the films after they were censored but ordered him to never show the films.
 The negatives of the film were stolen at one point and then returned.
 The positives were mysteriously stolen in 1934.

-In the 1930s, Thompson filmed the Shanghai Incident (1932).Thompson, D. C. (1932) The ‘Sino-Japanese disturbances.’
-Souvenir album.
-Shanghai, 1932.
-Tokyo: Shomi-do.
-Thompson claims that he filmed the Second Italo-Ethiopian War (1935-37) and the Spanish Civil War, but there is no existing evidence to support his claims.
-He also claims to have interviewed Adolf Hitler and Benito Mussolini.
+In 1932, Thompson filmed the Shanghai Incident.
+Thompson claims that he filmed the Second Italo-Ethiopian War and the Spanish Civil War, but there is no existing evidence to support his claims.
+He also claimed to have interviewed Adolf Hitler and Benito Mussolini.

-Thompson continued to address audiences and share his adventures and world views at least until 1940.
+Thompson continued to address audiences and share his adventures and world views until at least 1940.